-Through these efforts, The MOL Group will strive to strengthen monitoring, including the prevention of forced or compulsory labor and human trafficking, steadily fulfil its social responsibility and contribute to the creation of a sustainable society while building trust in relationships with stakeholders.
+Through these efforts, the MOL Group will strive to strengthen monitoring, including the prevention of forced or compulsory labor and human trafficking, steadily fulfil its social responsibility and contribute to the creation of a sustainable society while building trust in relationships with stakeholders.

-This statement was approved by the Board of MOL on June 20 2023, and by MOLEA's Board of Directors on June 22 2023.
+This statement was approved by MOL's Board of Directors on June 24 2025, and by that of MOLEA on June 24 2025.

-June 22, 2023
+June 24, 2025